abelsj60/lexical-401/lined-code-node/v1/README.md

 _Note: Generally speaking, each `LinedCodeNode` works on its own.
 To modify all of them at once, you should follow the usual practice of traversing the Lexical node map._

----

-CODE SANDBOX
+### CodeSandbox

 https://codesandbox.io/embed/muddy-feather-52r2k2?fontsize=14&hidenavigation=1&theme=dark

 _Note: Testing the CodeActionMenu's copy button?
-You may need to open the sandbox in its own page._
+You may need to open the Sandbox's browser window view in its own tab._

 ---